Elkoumy/AlgorithmicsProject/README.md

 # Project satges:
-Chess AI has three main steps that can be summiriezed in below image.
+Chess AI has flow chart can be shown in below image.

 ![Screenshot](./Images_GUI/img445.png)